top of page

 (b) Host-guest delivery systems combined with a biopolymer matrix

-We have discovered a previously unknown non-classic encapsulation mode of host moleculse, b-cyclodextrin.
-We are utilizing this discovery to developed host-guest delivery systems combined with a biopolymer matrix.
+We have discovered a previously unknown non-classic encapsulation mode of cyclodextrin.
+We are utilizing this discovery to develop host-guest delivery systems combined with a biopolymer matrix.

 (c) Controlled release delivery based on dynamic covalent linkage